1. Home

 3. Corporate Governance

-4. Remuneration for Directors and Corporate Executive Officers
+4. Remuneration for Directors, Corporate Executive Officers and Officers

 1. Basic Philosophy of the Remuneration to Directors and Executive Officers of the Company

-The Company regards the remuneration policy for Directors and Corporate Executive Officers as an important matter for corporate governance.
-For this reason, in accordance with the following basic philosophy, the Directors and Corporate Executive Officers remuneration policy of the Company is deliberated and determined in the Compensation Committee chaired by an External Director to incorporate objective points of view.
+The Company regards the remuneration policy for Directors, Corporate Executive Officers, Chief Officers and Division Officers (hereinafter collectively referred as "Officer".) as an important matter for corporate governance.
+For this reason, in accordance with the following basic philosophy: the Directors, Corporate Executive Officers and Officers remuneration policy of the Company is deliberated and determined in the Compensation Committee, which comprises five Independent External Directors, to incorporate objective points of view.

 Basic philosophy and policy of the remuneration to Directors and Corporate Executive Officers